 I think the main thing is the size and for what the level of detail you need for what you’re managing and not more than that.
 That’s the tricky bit because that can be like the hamster wheel.

 Otherwise, you can end up just trying to collect far too much information and try too much detail because you’re using this template or whatever.

 And you just get sucked into turning that wheel and you’re not achieving very much.
-You’re sucking a huge amount of resource into an exercise that you’ll never finish if you go too complex.
+You’re sucking a huge amount of resources into an exercise that you’ll never finish if you go too complex.